LafeLabs/thing/README.md

 Some other Trash Magic/Geometron factories are:

-- skeletron
+- skeletron(modular structures from sticks)
-- art box
+- art box(modular cardboard carrying case for tools and supplies)
-- server/client raspberry pi node with keyboard
+- server/client raspberry pi node with keyboard(see above)
-- custom keyboards
+- custom keyboards with Geometron symbols
-- trash robot: xyz manipulator, mechanical oscillator, blinking light stick, sensor, coil winder
+- trash robot: xyz manipulator, mechanical oscillator, blinking light stick, sensor, coil winder(useful components for fabrication technology built from Arduino's, custom circuit boards and trash)
-- value tokens(painted trash with node addresses, web addresses, actions etc on them which carry value)
+- value tokens(painted trash with node addresses, web addresses, actions etc on them which carry value) These replace money in the Trash Magic value system
-- markers
+- markers(used to mark physical locations of note)
-- books, hand bound and hand written
+- books, hand bound and hand written(Book of Geometron, Trash magic, and Action Geometry, This Place)
+- treasure map and repository(storage of free things in free space in city)
-- custom maps for geographic marketing
+- custom symbolic languages, icons and fonts([symbol/](symbol/))
-- custom symbolic languages for patrons who are willing to not lock down property
+- code fork